CleverCloud/documentation/content/doc/administrate/tcp-redirections.md

 In that case, you can use a TCP redirection to route TCP traffic, through Clever Cloud reverse proxies, to your application.

 Every application can be configured to receive TCP traffic on the port 4040.
-We then assign a specific port to your application to expose it to TCP traffic.
+Clever Cloud then assigns a specific port to your application to expose it to TCP traffic.
 This port is chosen at random above 5000.

 Use this specific port to send and receive TCP traffic.